About Yen Finder

 • International debit cards in Japan in 2026: which actually work at ATMs?

-• Every ATM in Japan that accepts foreign cards: city-by-city overview 2026
+• Every Japanese ATM that accepts foreign cards in 2026: city-by-city density and what to expect

 Last verified: 2026-05-07